Join the XRPL EVM

 Now that you have successfully installed the exrpd

 binary, it’s time to take the next steps and fully connect to the XRPL EVM.
-This page provides separate instructions for Devnet and Testnet.
+This page provides separate instructions for Mainnet and Testnet.
 Pick the environment you want to join and follow the steps in that tab.

 Prerequisites